Associate Professor, Cultural Anthropology; Chair, Anthropology

 health in 2006 (both from the University of San Carlos of Guatemala), as well as a doctoral degree in anthropology from the University of Washington in 2013.
 Between 2001 and

 2006, he worked in rural Guatemala as a physician and primary health project coordinator.
-He is assistant professor in the Anthropology department at the University of Denver.
+He is Associate Professor in the Anthropology department at the University of Denver.

 He maintains professional collaborations in Guatemala with the Instituto de Salud Incluyente (ISIS), the Centro de Estudios para la Equidad y Gobernanza en los Sistemas de Salud (CEGSS), the Fundación para el Niño Enfermo Renal (FUNDANIER), and the Universidad Del Valle de Guatemala (UVG).